 The exchange is affectionate, and will always cause a pang, especially if the “movement” continues to target, specifically Blacks–moreover, [heteronormative] Black men.
 When it comes to the Black experience, there’s nothing that transcends the unsolved issue of racism because we [Blacks] are confronted with the face of oppression daily—everyday—every single day–of our lives.
 So, one can see an advantage that the “movement” would vampirically use against Blacks, in particular, the momentum Blacks muster up to make effective change.
 The “movement” understands the complications of racial dynamics of humane/inhumane sexuality–in part of the numerous Mandingo experiments stretching from decades past to this very day.
 The media’s reckless abandonment of moral decorum stands as testament but that same media will protect the reputation of anyone who has garnered public interest, good or bad (i.e., Kim Kardashian) since private behavior of days past is now open to public scrutiny and ethical contemplation.
 It ain’t hard to tell that if a particular kind of energy (read: currency) can be converted from the sexual into financial, then it’s game on for the “movement” because momentum (energy) is to money as influence is to power.
 The “movement” will not get fully behind a Stacey Abrams or a Andrew Gillum but the “movement” will financially influence their personal lives and personal life decisions which are the main factors for voters and the highly-impressionable voting mind, especially when an agenda is absent.
 The sniggering irony personified as a fabrication of rebellion against societal orders brought anew in part of the Trump-body political climate, the “movement” is empowered by the American acceptance of hypocritical derision.
 I do feel that there is a difference between gay and the LGBTQ “movement”; what that difference is, I haven’t the slightest clue since my heteronormative orientation cannot define nor observe what that difference would be in particular.

-The “movement” is not comprised of hopeless romantics establishing an opposition to society and elders, rather, these LGBTQ skid marks are just another affront focused primarily on the elimination of all things heteronormative, and there’s nothing more heteronormative than the Black man.
+The “movement” is not comprised of hopeless romantics establishing an opposition to society and elders, rather, not all, but some of the LGBTQ establishment are just another affront focused primarily on the elimination of all things heteronormative, and there’s nothing more heteronormative than the Black man.
 An ethnically-sympathetic white is just as ineffective against this infestation like an empty can of Raid®.
-Liberal sentimentality will fool the average “black” because, much like the Tabby Cat-morons on the other side of the Mississippi River, they seek acceptance from everyone except their very own.
-It’s a weakness gene.
+Liberal sentimentality will fool the average “Black” because, much like the Tabby Cat-morons on the other side of the Mississippi River (in reference to Silicon Valley), they seek acceptance from everyone except their very own.
+It’s a weakness gene deeply embedded in our DNA.